 Effectively, no contest tends to happen due to reasons which are outside of at least one of the fighter’s control, to an extent.
 This can include an accidental illegal strike that results in an injury such as a mistaken eye poke which can force a competitor to withdraw from the fight.
 If that happens, neither fighter wins and the bout ends.
 However, if it is found that the illegal strike was intentional then the bout ends with a forfeit and a loss against the person who inflicted the injury.

-Another no contest can be due to a fighter sustaining an injury in the middle of the fight due to an accidental foul.
+No contest can also be due to a fighter sustaining an injury in the middle of the fight due to an accidental foul.
 This decision is up to the referee who must decide on the severity of the injury at the time.
 The referee also plays a role in the case of double knockouts, ring issues, and third-party interventions in the bout, and can also be forced to rule the fight as a no contest in all these cases.

 Other no contests may occur when the winner of a previously held bout is found to test positive in a drug test which is discovered after a bout ends.